systemjs/builder/README.md

 Both `builder.build` and `builder.buildStatic` support bundle arithmetic expressions.
 This allows for the easy construction of custom bundles.

-**NOTE**: SFX Bundles can only use addition and wildcard arithmetic.

 There is also a `builder.trace` for building direct trace tree objects, which can be directly passed into `builder.bundle` or `builder.buildStatic`.

 #### Example - Arithmetic Expressions